 The answer is… Yes!
 Lawns need to breathe, just like people.
-In fact, the benefits of aerating your lawn far outweigh any drawbacks.
+The benefits of aerating your lawn far outweigh any drawbacks.

 If you have an established lawn, chances are good that you'll need to aerate your lawn at some point.
 Aerating is the best way to improve the health of your lawn and its root system by providing it with water and nutrients - as well as making it more resilient against diseases and pest infestation.

-Read on to know about aerating your lawn including how it works, what are the benefits of aeration, when should you aerate your lawn, and how you go about it.
-If you want to know everything about lawn aeration, then this blog is for you!
+Read on to learn about aerating your lawn, including how it works, what the benefits of aeration, when you should aerate your lawn, and how you go about it.
+If you want to know everything about lawn aeration, this blog is for you!

 Lawn aeration is the process of removing small plugs of soil from your lawn.
 You can do this by hand with a tool called an aerator, a clunky machine, or a liquid solution that does the job for you.

 The idea behind aeration is that if your lawn has too many roots growing close together, they'll start to compete with each other for nutrients and water.
-This makes them weaker overall—and leads to patches where grass doesn't grow well or dies off completely.
+This makes them weaker overall, leading to patches where grass doesn't grow well or dies off completely.